Rockwood expects pigments unit to earn more in second half

 The company, which describes its lithium and surface treatment chemicals businesses as its core, recently agreed to sell its industrial ceramics unit for $1.99 billion and clay-based additives business for $635 million.

-Dow Chemical Co (DOW.N), the largest U.S. chemical maker by sales, said last month it was considering selling its epoxy business.
-Epoxy resins are used to make laminates, moulds, insulators, transformers and generators.
-Dow said it was also seeking options for its chlorine business and the European division of its building and construction business, which mainly makes insulation products.
+Dow Chemical Co (DOW.N), the largest U.S. chemical maker by sales, said last month that it was considering selling its paint, construction and chlorine businesses.

 DuPont, similarly, is planning to exit the paint pigment business to focus on its agriculture unit.